 While I may mostly sound negative I'm simply critiquing a number of aspects that came up while I was playing the game.
 It's actually a solid effort for the digital platform and it provides a good few hours of gameplay to enjoy which of course depends on your ability to solve the puzzles.
 It had some awkward elements to it, but it was generally enjoyable aside from being a bit slow in pace.
 Adam's Venture fits well into a genre that's seen some big hitters recently and fans of those games might find this title as an interesting side adventure to play.

-Review Done on Adam's Venture: Origins for Xbox One
+Adam's Venture: Origins Review on Xbox One

 Review Code Provided by SOEDESCO